danhdanhtuan0308/danhdanhtuan0308/README.md

 # Hi there
 * My name is Daniel Lai, and I am currently pursuing a Master’s in Data Science at Drexel University , with an expected graduation in Sep 2026.
-I am interested in Recommendation System, MLops, Optimization.
+I am interested in Recommendation System, MLops, Causal Inference.
 ### Background :
 - Graduated from KU with a bachelor in Business Analytics and Finance in 2022.
 - Over of 3 years of experience :